 The Evolution of the PPT Framework

 The concept of People Process Tools is not new; it has been around since the 1960s.
-Harold Leavitt (business management specialist and expert) came up with the model for effectuating change in an organization.
+Harold Leavitt (business project management specialist and expert) came up with the model for effectuating change in an organization.

 He wrote a paper titled “Applied Organizational Change in Industry,” in which he talked about Leavitt’s Diamond Model.